UT1/Micro-Codes/README.md

 	Runs a speedtest and returns your Internet Speed and Ping

-4.Wanna read all the sheets of an Excel file in seperate dataframes?
+4.Wanna read all the sheets of an Excel file in seperate dataframes at once?

 	Reads all the sheets in seperate dataframes at once from an excel file.